 The Commission performs three distinct functions in support of its mandate – making policies and rules, serving as the board of directors of the Crown corporation and it performs a regulatory function, which includes making rules and policies, and adjudicating administrative proceedings.
 The Chair is both the Chair of the Board and the Chief Executive Officer, as set out in the Securities Act (Ontario).

-The Commission consists of nine to 16 Members, called Commissioners.
+The Commission consists of 11 to 16 Members, called Commissioners.
 The Chair and Vice-Chairs are full-time Members, and the other Members are part-time.
 One part-time Member is elected by other part-time Members to act as Lead Director, whose duties include overseeing the operations of the Board and its committees.

 The Chair, each Vice-Chair and each Member are separately appointed for a fixed term by the Lieutenant Governor in Council.
 Appointments to the Commission are made according to the procedures of the Public Appointments Secretariat of the Government of Ontario.
 The Member Profile sets out the areas of expertise, skills and qualifications needed by the Commission to fulfil its duties.

 Learn more about the current Members of the Commission.